 Anisha completed medical school at the University of Missouri and pediatric residency training at the University of Wisconsin in Madison.
 She is interested in quality improvement, education, and patient safety.

-This two-year fellowship includes 50 weeks of research/scholarly activity.
-We offer a wide range of opportunities for research and scholarly activities and access to state-of-the art research throughout the University of Minnesota.
-There is a plethora of research and scholarly activities which are available to trainees, based on individual interest.
-Research opportunities include basic bench projects, translational and clinical research, quality improvement and patient safety projects.
-Scholarly activities may also involve medical education/curricular development, hospital administration, or various areas of advocacy at the local or state levels.
+We offer a wide range of opportunities for research and scholarly activities and access to state-of-the art research throughout the University of Minnesota and Children’s Minnesota systems.
+Our fellows have been engaged in scholarly activities in several areas including medical education/curricular development, clinical quality improvement, hospital administration, global health, and advocacy at the local or state levels.

 Each fellow will spend 10-12 weeks during the first 6 months of fellowship to formally meet with various faculty members from the PHM division, Department of Pediatrics, the University of Minnesota Medical School, and throughout the community in the Twin Cities to identify potential mentors.
 It is expected that by the end of the first six months of fellowship that each fellow will have defined and begun to work on their scholarly project.

-More information on Departmental expectations for fellow scholarly activity can be found here: https://docs.google.com/document/d/1mfogOciWYUmvDSgC38fTggdIbx5IZc64LSl6JP67f8Q/edit
+More information on Departmental expectations for fellow scholarly activity can be found here.